H.R. 1700: Social Security Expansion Act

 H.R.
 1700 on Congress.gov

-Official Congress.gov page for the Social Security Expansion Act with bill text, actions, and status.
+Official Congress.gov page for the Social Security Expansion Act — full bill text, all 36 cosponsors, committee referrals, and status.

 HHS Poverty Guidelines